rbdlabhaifa/colmap_lite_version/README.md

 The latest source code of COLMAP is available at https://github.com/colmap/colmap.

-Instalation
+Installation
 --------

-You can find diteils about the instolation of this project in the install.rst file in this repository
+You can find details about the installation of this project in the install.rst file in this repository

 Getting Started
 ---------------

-1. First install and build Ceres-Solver and Colmap using the instaction above.
+1. First, install and build Ceres-Solver and Colmap using the instruction above.

 2. Run the "camera_pose_preparation.py" script from the Orb_version folder using the command
 /camera_pose_preparation.py -p /path_to_workspace